mizrael/davidguida.net/src/_posts/2020-05-24-event-sourcing-in-net-core-part-4-query-models.md

 For example, we could have a Query Model representing the archive of Customers, exposing only name and email, and another collection holding instead the full details ( number of orders, quotes, comments, whatever).

-In the sample code I wrote for this series, I&#8217;m using MongoDB as persistence storage to hold the Query Models.
-A NoSQL DB is often a good choice for this kind of operation: data is denormalized and stored in the exact form we need and there&#8217;s no need for expensive joins of any sort.
+In the sample code I wrote for this series, I'm using MongoDB as persistence storage to hold the Query Models.
+A NoSQL DB is often a good choice for this kind of operation: data is denormalized and stored in the exact form we need and there's no need for expensive joins of any sort.
 All the necessary logic to handle the relationship is executed once during the (re-)generation of the document.

 As I mentioned last time, a Background Worker is listening for events on a Kafka topic.
 Once an event is received, will be deserialized and passed to an instance of <a rel="noreferrer noopener" href="https://github.com/jbogard/MediatR" target="_blank">MediatR</a>, which will take care of finding the right handler.